papermoonio/devrel-indexers/moonbeam/inflation/README.md

 # Inflation-related Indexers

-This directory contains a [Subsquid](https://docs.subsquid.io/) indexers for Moonbeam.
+This directory contains a [Subsquid](https://docs.subsquid.io/) indexer for Moonbeam.

 The indexer retrieves the following data: